A multi-centre polyp detection and segmentation dataset for generalisability assessment: Technical Validation

-The U-Net architecture developed by Ronnerberger et al.~\cite{ronneberger2015u} has shown tremendous success in medical image segmentation~\cite{sevastopolsky2017optic} including endoscopy~\cite{ali_objective_2020,ali2021_endoCV2020}.
-PSPNet~\cite{zhao2017pyramid} is designed to incorporate global context information for the task of scene parsing.
-Similarly, dilated convolutions enabled the construction of semantic segmentation networks to effectively control the size of the receptive field that was incorporated in an a family of very effective semantic segmentation architectures, collectively named DeepLab~\cite{chen2018encoder}.
 All of these networks has been explored for polyp segmentation in literature~\cite{guo2020polyp,jha2021real,nguyen2020contour}.
 Here, we benchmark our dataset on these popular deep learning model architectures.
 Out-of-sample generalisation results for both single frame (Table~\ref{tab:singleSeg}) and sequence data (Table~\ref{tab:seqSeg}) has been included in our technical validation of the presented data.